VS Code - Android WebView Debugging

 All configuration options of the

-attach configuration of the Debugger for Chrome extension are supported.
+pwa-chrome: attach configuration of the vscode-js-debug extension are supported.

 You can optionally specify a port to use for the debugging connection or let the extension automatically choose an unsued one.